defenseunicorns/leapfrogai/docs/DEVELOPMENT.md

 ## Access

-All LeapfrogAI components exposed as `VirtualService` resources can be accessed without port-forwarding if [UDS Core Slim Dev](../packages/k3d-gpu/README.md) is installed with LeapfrogAI packages.
+All LeapfrogAI components exposed as `VirtualService`resources within a [UDS Kubernetes cluster](../packages/k3d-gpu/README.md) can be accessed without port-forwarding if [UDS Core Slim Dev](../packages/k3d-gpu/README.md) is installed with LeapfrogAI packages.

 For example, when developing the API and you need access to Supabase, you can point your locally running API to the in-cluster Supabase by setting the Supabase base URL to the in-cluster domain (https://supabase-kong.uds.dev).